nre-learning/nrelabs-curriculum/lessons/lesson-25/stage3/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('vqfx', 8)">Run this snippet</button>

 Easy isn't it?
-With Juniper JET you can dynamically manage device configuration and runtime status such as route tables, ACL , interface status, etc without touching the CLI at all.
+With Juniper JET you can dynamically manage device configuration and runtime status such as route tables, ACL, interface status, etc without touching the CLI at all.
 This API interfaces open a whole new world for network applications.
-For more information about the API, please refer to the [JET Service APIs guide](https://www.juniper.net/documentation/en_US/jet18.2/topics/concept/jet-service-apis-overview.html)
+For more information about the API, please refer to the <a href="https://www.juniper.net/documentation/en_US/jet18.2/topics/concept/jet-service-apis-overview.html" target="_blank">JET Service APIs guide</a>